 For the purpose of the Statement of Cash Flows, cash and cash equivalents includes cash and deposits held in a Special Deposit Account with DTF.
+Cash flows are included in the Statement of Cash Flows on a gross basis and the GST component of cash flows arising from investing and financing activities, which is recoverable from, or payable to, the ATO is classified as part of operating cash flows.
 Cash at the end of the reporting period as shown in the Statement of Cash Flows is reconciled to the related item in the Statement of Financial Position as follows: